lpiepmeyer/scala-monkey/README.md

 book [Writing An Interpreter In Go](https://interpreterbook.com/).
 Scala's case classes offer a very simple approach which is guided by the [EBNF](#EBNF) of Monkey.

+On my laptop, that takes jlox about 72 seconds to execute.
+An equivalent C program finishes in half a second 68.60s fib( 35); 0.03s c-prgramm mot -O3

 ### Example

 The line